solyarisoftware/SMS-Echo-Server/README.md

 - Skebby server forward that SMS through an HTTP POST/GET to a *customer application server* to be configured in Skebby through an initial web configuration.

-- this project realize the *customer application server*, logging the received SMS data and
+- this project realize the *Company Application Server*, logging the received SMS data and

-- sending back to mobile phone sender the same SMS message (echo).
+- sending back to mobile phone sender a SMS message with pretty the same content (ECHO mode).

 ```